-This interview will be the first ‘real’ contact that GSK has with you and you’ll need to bring your ‘A’ game.
+This GSK interview will be the first ‘real’ contact that GSK has with you and you’ll need to bring your ‘A’ game.
 Competition for the GSK assessment centre is fierce.

 Whatever type of interview you face, you can expect to answer competency-based questions.

 Familiarise yourself with GSK core values and the core competencies of your role.
 (These are the criteria you will be assessed by.)
-Contact the HR department and request a full copy of the the job description for your role.
+Contact the HR department and request a full copy of the job description for your role.
 This will contain the core competencies and this gives you a checklist of what they are looking for.
 It’s gold-dust.

 Everything about your prep should be tailored around this document.
 This is your framework for success.
-Study it wisely, internalise the language.
+Study it wisely, internalize the language.
 Reflect their own language back at them in the interview – this is a proven technique for success.

 You will need to research GSK extensively and prepare for questions like: